Granada

-In the 2021 national census, the population of the city of Granada proper was 227,383, and the population of the entire municipal area was estimated to be 231,775, ranking as the 20th-largest urban area of Spain.
-About 3.3% of the population did not hold Spanish citizenship, the largest number of these people (31%; or 1% of the total population) coming from South America.
-Its nearest airport is Federico García Lorca Granada-Jaén Airport.

 The area was settled since ancient times by Iberians, Romans, and Visigoths.
 The current settlement became a major city of Al-Andalus in the 11th century during the Zirid Taifa of Granada.
 In the 13th century it became the capital of the Emirate of Granada under Nasrid rule, the last Muslim-ruled state in the Iberian Peninsula.
 Granada was conquered in 1492 by the Catholic Monarchs and progressively transformed into a Christian city over the course of the 16th century.